I’ve heard that there are people travelling periodically to the region west of Tokyo just to take a good shot of Mount Fuji.

 At 5.30 a. m., I couldn’t even see the parking lot under my room’s balcony in the dense fog.
 I went back to sleep.

 A couple of hours later, the receptionist gave me a ride back to the train station.
-Before she slid the passenger’s door close, she handed me a postcard: There was a picture of Mount Fuji in the sunrise.
+Before she slid the passenger’s door close, she handed me a postcard.
+It showed a picture of Mount Fuji in the sunrise.

 So, was it worth it?
 In all honesty: No. At least not under these circumstances, but you never know before, and somehow, also these not so great days are pieces of my travelling-puzzle.